 Stripping in the fly line makes your hands wet and this can become a problem with fingers that are so cold they hurt.

 Aside from this, fly fishing for steelhead in the winter can be effective and there are things that I do that prevent my hands from getting wet and cold.

-You can see how and what I use to fly fish for steelhead in the winter on my page Winter Steelhead Fly Fishing Tactics and Tips
+Click to learn more and to see how and what I use to fly fish for steelhead in the winter.

 Bottom Bouncing For Winter Steelhead / Drift Fishing